mbradds/pipeline-profiles/readme.md

 ### Python unit tests (back end)

-The greatest risk for errors, such as incorrect values appearing in the front end, are likely to happen as a result of errors in the "back end" python code (npm run data).
+The greatest risk for errors, such as incorrect values appearing in the front end, are likely to happen as a result of errors in the "back end" python code.
 These python scripts compute large amounts of summary statistics, totals, metadata (number of incidents, most common, types, etc) from datasets that have inherent errors.
-This is made more risky by the fact that there are english and french datasets, and these datasets may have unrelated problems.
+This is made more risky by the fact that there are english and french datasets (only for conditions), and these datasets may have unrelated problems.
 Here is a list of embedded data errors I have noticed so far:

 1. Trailing whitespace in text columns.
 This is a problem when filtering/grouping, because "NGTL" will be seperated from "NGTL ".
 This error is mainly mitigated by running `.strip()` on important text based columns.
 2. Duplicate or incorrect company names.
 For example "Enbridge Pipelines Ltd." and "Enbridge Pipelines Inc".
 Notice the difference?
 This is mainly corrected by exploring all company names at the beginning of development and running something like this: